oruizramos/Mega-Man-Robot-Masters-Catalogue/README.md

-# Mega Man Robot Masters Catalog
+# Mega Man Robot Masters Catalogue
 Project to practice and use React JS and API data retrieval.
 To run the project: